Smart Borders Package improves EU border management

 The purpose of the EES is to improve the quality of border checks of third-country nationals and, in particular, to help identify those who are staying in the Schengen area illegally.
 The system will also help in combating, detecting and investigating terrorism and other serious crime.

-With the introduction of the system, the stamping of passports will be abolished after a short transition period.
+With the introduction of the system, the stamping of passports will be abolished after a transition period.
 The system will also enable third-country nationals to verify the length of their authorised stay.

 The data of third-country nationals is registered in the system when they first enter the Schengen area.
 Such data includes: